 What Is Binance Leveraged Tokens Rebalancing

-Rebalance is a process where the leveraged tokens increase or decrease the futures positions in the underlying asset to achieve the target leverage.
+Rebalance is a process where leveraged tokens increase or decrease their futures positions in the underlying asset to achieve the target leverage.
 As the price of its underlying asset goes up, it will take on more positions.
 Likewise, if prices go down, it will reduce positions.

-Binance Leveraged Tokens (BLVTs) rebalance on an as-needed basis only.
-BLVTs are designed to maximize its correlation with the underlying asset and be unpredictable in rebalance to reduce the vulnerability of front-running tactics.
+Binance Leveraged Tokens (BLVTs) rebalance on a need basis only.
+BLVTs are designed to maximize their correlation with the underlying asset and be unpredictable in rebalance to reduce the vulnerability of front-running tactics.
 Unlike conventional leveraged tokens (not managed by Binance), Binance Leveraged Tokens do not maintain a constant leverage ratio.
-Instead, Binance Leveraged Tokens maintain a variable target leverage and only rebalance during extreme market movements.
+Instead, Binance Leveraged Tokens maintain variable target leverage and only rebalance during extreme market movements.

 The rebalancing of positions of Binance Leveraged Tokens is governed by Binance’s proprietary algorithms.
 The rebalancing mechanism is designed to protect its users from the long-term detrimental impact of traditional Leveraged Tokens while maintaining the key characteristics of a leveraged product, which allows users to gain leveraged futures positions without worrying about liquidation risk and the nitty-gritty of managing a leveraged position.

 Binance Leveraged Tokens have a range of target leverage from 1.25x to 4x.
 The true target leverage level is constantly changing and hidden from outside observation.
 Both the timing of the rebalance, and the target leverage of the rebalance, are not shown to observers or algorithms, making it much harder to guess future trades and front-running it.
 At all times, the token info page will always show the “realized” target leverage post rebalancing event.